tinkeringkiwi/home-page/content/post/easy-kubernetes-continuous-deploy/index.md

 draft = false
-title = 'Easy Kubernetes Continuous Deployment with Github Actions' summary = 'A quick and easy way to do instant deployments to Kubernetes with Github Actions'
+title = 'Easy Kubernetes Continuous Deployment with Github Actions' summary = 'A quick and easy way to do instant deployments to Kubernetes with Github Actions' tags = ["Kubernetes", "Tutorial"]

 +++
 So, I finally got around to making a portfolio site for the Tinkering Kiwi project.
 You're looking at it, baby!
 For this, I went with the [Hugo](https://gohugo.io) static site generator and the [Blowfish](https://blowfish.page/) theme.
 I've always liked the simplicity of just building a static site that you can deploy anywhere.
 So of course, I had to make it more complicated by adding Kubernetes and automatic continuous deployment.

+If you're new to Kubernetes, check out my post [Kubernetes Demystified](../kubernetes-demystified/) to learn some of the concepts this post will cover.

 ## Why Kubernetes?